breadboard-ai/breadboard/DEVELOPING.md

 Occasionally, there will be changes that will require a full rebuild with installing new packages, etc.

-When you find your repo in a funky state, use the `clean` command.
+When you find your repo in a funky state, use `npm run clean`.
 It will delete all build artifacts and bring the repo back to the pristine state, allowing you to restart with `npm i` and all those things.

 > [!CAUTION]
 > If you have any local files that you have saved in the tree, they will be deleted.